IBM/data-product-exchange-java-sdk/README.md

-# Data Product Exchange Java SDK Version 0.0.6
+# Data Product Hub Java SDK Version 0.0.6
-Java client library to interact with various Data Product Exchange Service APIs.
+Java client library to interact with various Data Product Hub Service APIs.

 Disclaimer: this SDK is being released initially as a **pre-release** version.
 Changes might occur which impact applications that use this SDK.